PowerMops/powermops-site/src/routes/pmops/Lesson-14.md

 The binary numbering system, at the other extreme, has only two digits, a zero and a one.
-This system may not seem very useful in light of decimal and hexadecimal systems, but as you get further into the programming with the Mac, You\'ll find times when binary math is absolutely essential for ease of designing elements such as cursors, text fonts, and icons.
+This system may not seem very useful in light of decimal and hexadecimal systems, but as you get further into the programming with the Mac, You'll find times when binary math is absolutely essential for ease of designing elements such as cursors, text fonts, and icons.